 At the Atlanta Institute for ENT, we specialize in the management of all types of allergies.
 Our ear, nose, and throat specialists can evaluate your allergy symptoms and develop a tailored treatment plan to fit your particular needs.

-A second treatment is medication.
-Antihistamines, corticosteroids, decongestants, eye drops and nasal sprays can’t cure allergies, but they can certainly reduce the severity of the symptoms and offer some relief.
+Medication is another effective form of therapy for allergies.
+Many exist in over-the-counter forms but some are prescription only.
+Types of medications that are effective at preventing and treating the symptoms of allergies include, antihistamines, corticosteroids, decongestants, eye drops and nasal sprays.
+They don’t cure allergies, but they can certainly reduce the severity of the symptoms and offer some relief.

 What’s the bottom-line?
 You don’t need to let allergies take over your life.
 If you suffer from persistent or severe allergies and you live in the Atlanta area, we encourage you to call our office at 404-257-1589 to schedule a consultation.
 We will discuss the full range of treatment options with you, and treatment recommendations will be individualized for your particular case.
 Let us help you find the relief to your allergy symptoms so you can start enjoying life again.